ShinySylveon072/ImageAndPdfTool/README.md

 - Only images with extensions `.jpg`, `.jpeg`, `.png`, `.bmp` are processed.
 - Landscape images are split; portrait images are only resized.
 - The application window is fixed size and cannot be resized.

-## License

-This project is provided as-is for educational and personal use.